John Glen Wardrop

 John Glen Wardrop (1922–1989), born in Warwick, England, was an English mathematician and transport analyst who developed what became known as Wardrop's first and second principles of equilibrium in the field of traffic assignment.

 He studied at Downing College, Cambridge, and worked in Operational Research at British Bomber Command during the Second World War.
-He then helped to set up, and later headed, the Traffic Section of the Road Research Laboratory near Slough (Part of the Directorate of Scientific and Industrial Research within the UK Civil Service) where he published his work on equilibrium.
+He then helped to set up, and later headed, the Traffic Section of the Road Research Laboratory near Slough – part of the Directorate of Scientific and Industrial Research within the UK Civil Service – where he published his work on equilibrium.
 He subsequently followed Dr Reuben Smeed to University College London, becoming Reader Emeritus in Traffic Studies.

 Wardrop equilibria

 In studies about traffic assignment, network equilibrium models are commonly used for the prediction of traffic patterns in transportation networks that are subject to congestion.
 The idea of traffic equilibrium originated as early as 1924, with Frank Knight.

 The concepts are related to the idea of Nash equilibrium in game theory developed separately.
 However, in transportation networks, there are many players, making the analysis complex.

 In 1952, Wardrop stated two principles that formalize different notions of equilibrium, and introduced the alternative behaviour postulate of the minimization of the total travel costs:

 Wardrop's first principle of route choice, now known as "user equilibrium", "selfish Wardrop equilibrium" or just "Wardrop equilibrium", which is identical to the notion postulated by Knight, became accepted as a sound and simple behavioural principle to describe the spreading of trips over alternate routes because of congested conditions.
 It states:

 The journey times in all routes actually used are equal and less than those that would be experienced by a single vehicle on any unused route.

 The traffic flows that satisfy this principle are usually referred to as "user equilibrium" (UE) flows, since each user chooses the route that is the best.
 Specifically, a user-optimized equilibrium is reached when no user may lower his transportation cost through unilateral action.
 A variant is the stochastic user equilibrium (SUE), in which no driver can unilaterally change routes to improve his/her perceived, rather than actual, travel times.

 Wardrop's second principle, now known as "system optimal" or "social Wardrop equilibrium" states that at equilibrium, the average journey time is at a minimum.
 That implies that all users behave cooperatively in choosing their routes to ensure the most efficient use of the whole system.
-For example, this would be the case if an omnipotent central authority could command them all which routes to take.
+For example, this would be the case if an omnipotent central authority could command users to take specific routes.
 Traffic flows satisfying Wardrop's second principle are generally deemed system optimal (SO).
 Economists and modellers have argued that it can be achieved with marginal cost road pricing, or by a central routing authority dictating route choices.

 The potential fall in efficiency from social to selfish equilibria is an example of the price of anarchy.